therightstuff/aws-cdk-js-dev-guide/README.md

 - `cdk deploy`      deploy this stack to your default AWS account/region
 - `cdk diff`        compare deployed stack with current state

+### CDK Runtime Context

+[CDK Runtime context](https://docs.aws.amazon.com/cdk/v2/guide/context.html) is cached to prevent unexpected changes.
+It is recommended to check in `cdk.context.json` to your repository, but you will find it *.gitignore*d in this one because it can include sensitive information.

+**ENSURE THIS FILE IS CHECKED IN TO YOUR PRODUCTION REPOSITORIES!**

 ### Stack definition

-The stack definition is located in the `/lib` folder, this is where the stack is configured for deployment.
+The stack definition is located in the `lib` folder, this is where the stack is configured for deployment.
+This is just an example, stack configurations can be handled in a wide variety of ways; for TypeScript CDK projects they're used by the entry point in the `bin` folder.

 See [AWS CDK API documentation](https://docs.aws.amazon.com/cdk/api/latest/guide/) (in particular, [the constructs library](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs-readme.html)) for reference.